This article is reviewed by an expert

 The skin may become more prone to acne, pimples, or other skin issues during PMS.

-Symptoms like constipation, diarrhoea, bloating, or nausea can arise.
+Symptoms like constipation, diarrhea, bloating, or nausea can arise.

 PMS can cause muscle aches, joint pain, or general body discomfort.